-There is plenty to grow in the garden, even in winter.
+There are plenty of vegetables to grow in the garden, even in winter.

 What you can do in winter: